Privacy & Website Policy

 You have a right to lodge a complaint with the supervisory authority.
 The supervisory authority in the UK is the Information Commissioner’s Office (www.ico.org.uk).

-We have voluntarily appointed a Data Protection Officer.
+We have appointed a Data Protection Administrator.
 Any queries in respect of your data, this policy or your rights should be sent to him.
-Our Data Protection Officer’s contact details are:
+Our Data Protection Administrator’s contact details are:

 Essex CM7 1UD